cyprille/test-algo/README.md

 ## Introduction

-This repo is used as a solution for an algorithmic test in JavaScript.
+This repo is used as a solution example for an algorithmic test in JavaScript.

 ## Subject